robuspospolitus/robuspospolitus/README.md

 My name is Nadia.
 My goal is to learn as much as I possibly can!
-At the moment I'm learning react :))
-I'm also interested in doing something in C++ or C# in the near future.
+At the moment I'm learning ReactJS.
+At the moment I try to work on my own projects to still grow as a programmer as a student.
+Once I master the front-end, I'm going to learn back-end to become fullstack developer in the future :))

 Sad fun fact!
 Sharks can't code :(( (and play resident evil)